 What Type of Compensation Can I Expect?

-Non-medical damages are much harder to quantify, including things like pain and suffering, emotional anguish, mental distress, and loss of quality of life.
-As they can’t be easily measured, a jury is usually responsible for determining the amount of non-economic damages.
+Non-economic damages are much harder to quantify, including things like pain and suffering, emotional anguish, mental distress, and loss of quality of life.
+As they can’t be easily measured, a jury is usually responsible for determining the amount of these types of damages.

 Overall, the amount of compensation you can expect depends on the nature of these losses, along with the details of the other driver’s insurance coverage.
 If they’re underinsured or don’t have liability coverage, the amount you can recover may be affected.